-After giving effect to the issuance and sale of the 5,500,000 common shares offered in this offering, at an assumed offering price of \$10.00 per share, the mid-point of the estimated price range shown on the cover of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, the as adjusted net tangible book value as of June 30, 2005 would have been \$81.1 million, or \$2.04 per share.
-This represents an immediate increase in net tangible book value to existing shareholders of \$1.11 per share.
+After giving effect to the issuance and sale of the common shares offered in this offering, at an assumed offering price of per share, the mid-point of the estimated price range shown on the cover of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, the as adjusted net tangible book value as of June 30, 2005 would have been \$ million, or \$ per share.
+This represents an immediate increase in net tangible book value to existing shareholders of \$ per share.
 The initial public offering price per share will significantly exceed the net tangible book value per share.
-Accordingly, new investors who purchase common shares in this offering will suffer an immediate dilution of their investment of \$7.96 per share.
+Accordingly, new investors who purchase common shares in this offering will suffer an immediate dilution of their investment of \$ per share.
 The following table illustrates this per share dilution to the new investors purchasing common shares in this offering:

-Assumed initial public offering price per share \$ 10.00 Pro forma net tangible book value per share as of June 30, 2005 \$0.93 Increase per share attributable to sale of common shares in this offering 1.11 As adjusted net tangible book value per share after this offering 2.04 Dilution per share to new investors in this offering \$ 7.96
+Assumed initial public offering price per share \$ Pro forma net tangible book value per share as of June 30, 2005 \$0.93 Increase per share attributable to sale of common shares in this offering As adjusted net tangible book value per share after this offering Dilution per share to new investors in this offering \$

-The table above assumes no exercise of options to purchase common shares outstanding as of June 30, 2005, except for the exercise of options to purchase 103,800 common shares being sold by certain selling shareholders in this offering.
+The table above assumes no exercise of options to purchase common shares outstanding as of June 30, 2005.
 At June 30, 2005, there were 6,811,544 common shares issuable upon exercise of outstanding options at a weighted average exercise price of \$7.23 per share.
-In addition, the table above excludes 1,912,642 common shares reserved for future issuance under our option plan at June 30, 2005 and 90,000 common shares that have been reserved for issuance under our non-employee directors' share option plan in July 2005.
+In addition, the table above excludes 1,912,642 common shares reserved for future issuance under our option plan at June 30, 2005 and 90,000 common shares that have been reserved for issuance under our non-employee directors' share option plan subsequent to June 30.

 The terms of our series B preferred shares provide that the conversion price will adjust immediately prior to the completion of our initial public offering if the initial price per share is \$8.00 or more but less than \$10.00.
 The number of common shares issuable upon conversion of the series B preferred shares would increase and be equal to the number of outstanding series B preferred shares multiplied by a factor equal to \$10.00 divided by the initial public offering price.
 As the series B preferred shares will automatically convert into common shares upon the completion of the initial public offering, this may result in up to an aggregate of 3,218,674 additional common shares issuable upon conversion of the series B preferred shares at an initial public offering price of \$8.00 per share.
-If the common shares were issued at an initial public offering price of \$8.00 per share, the as adjusted net tangible book value per share would be \$0.85 per share, the increase in net tangible book value per share to existing investors at the offering would be \$0.80 per share and the dilution to new investors would be \$6.35 per share.
+If the common shares were issued at an initial public offering price of \$8.00 per share, the as adjusted net tangible book value per share would be \$0.85 per share, the increase in net tangible book value per share to existing investors at the offering would be \$ per share.